Oak Park High School, Oak Park, Michigan

 ➢capture which held that the Moon formed elsewhere and was subsequently captured by the Earth.None of these work very well.

-(as big as Mars or more) and that the Moon formed from the ejected material.
+The newer and detailed information from the Moon rocks led to the impact theory: that the Earth collided with a very large object (as big as Mars or more) and that the Moon formed from the ejected material.
 There are still details to be worked out, but the impact theory is now widely accepted.

 The Moon's Characteristics: